rpietro/planout_edx/planout_edx.md

 2. The educational researcher selects a script from a Planout library to match the design she wants to implement, modifying it to match local requirements
 3. The script is inserted on the Open edX interface
 4. The trial is tested
+5. The trial is deployed as part of a course or a dedicated research trial

 ### Application architecture